 This is also the time where the palliative care team offers mental, emotional, and spiritual support.
 This may be exhibited through counseling services for anxiety and depression, religious gatherings, and leisure activities.

 Stage Three: Deteriorating

 In this stage, overall health and body function gradually decline due to worsening symptoms and progression of the illness.
 There’s also a tendency for severe medical problems to develop, requiring ongoing assessment and revision of the plan of care.

 During this time, the patient and their family may experience physical and mental distress due to the worsening situation.
 So, emotional support from counselors and therapists is imperative during this phase.

 Stage Four: Terminal

-This is also called the “terminal” stage to signify that death may be imminent within days.
-Physical and medical care may still be provided in the patient’s home, but you can opt for a hospital setting so extensive medical care may be given.
+The terminal stage is also called the “end of life” stage to signify that death may be imminent, within days.
+Physical and medical care may still be provided in the patient’s home, but you can opt for a hospital setting so that more extensive medical care may be given.
 During this stage, patients may exhibit terminal symptoms, such as:

 - Becoming bedridden or experiencing severe mobility problems

 - Decrease or loss of appetite for food and drinks

 - Difficulty in swallowing medications